-- Waterbased PU or WBPU
+- waterbased PU or WBPU we call 'eco'

-As we expand in Chapter 3 of our book, the development of WBPU is predominantly happening in Chinese factories in response to the expectation that traditional PU will ultimately be banned and to the commitment to sustainability.
+The development of WBPU is predominantly happening in Chinese factories in response to the expectation that traditional PU will ultimately be banned and to the commitment to sustainability.

 This fabric has improved in quality for apparel & is available for James&Co to tailor its outerwear products in as it leads the way to ditch traditional PU fabric for more sustainable fabrics.
 Read more about WBPU here.